BlickLabs/Sylvie/README.md

 For both css and js libraries, you will also need to edit **src/templates/partials/base.njk** and uncomment lines 7 (css) or 20 (js).
 Afther doing this, you may need to rerun gulp.

-If you need to use bootstrap modals, tooltips, or any other js bootstrap module, you need to add bootstrap to the js group (it is already included as a bower dependency and just needs to be added to te group) and edit /src/styl/utils.styl to import their respective styles.
+If you need to use bootstrap modals, tooltips, or any other js bootstrap module, you need to add bootstrap to the js group (it is already included as a bower dependency and just needs to be added to the group) and edit /src/styl/utils.styl to import their respective styles.
 Here is a list of some of the different bootstrap style modules:

 - 'bootstrap/tooltip'
 - 'bootstrap/popover'